 Use Day-Old Rice to Make Fried Rice

-Day-old cooked rice is best for stir fried rice dishes.
-It’s a little dried out so it doesn’t get clumpy when you return it to heat.
+As many cooks in countries such as China, Vietnam, and Korea know, day-old cooked rice is best for stir fried rice dishes.
+It's a little dried out so it doesn’t get clumpy when you return it to heat.

 If you don't have rice already made and need to make some for this dish, use a bit less water than usual and let it cook until it is quite dry so that the grains stay separated.